dimitri/pgloader/pgloader.1.md

     important so as not to be confused about bits versus bytes, we're only talking bytes here.

-  - *batch concurrency*
+  - *prefetch rows*

-    Takes a numeric value as argument, defaults to `10`.
-That's the number of batches that pgloader is allows to build in memory in each reader thread.
-See the *workers* setting for how many reader threads are allowed to run at the same time: each of them is allowed as many as *batch concurrency* batches.
+    Takes a numeric value as argument, defaults to `100000`.
+That's the number of rows that pgloader is allowed to read in memory in each reader thread.
+See the *workers* setting for how many reader threads are allowed to run at the same time.

 Other options are specific to each input source, please refer to specific parts of the documentation for their listing and covering.